-As part of the AAU's emphasis on athlete safety, all electronic communications between a coach and athlete must be professional in nature and for the purpose of communicating information about team activities.
+As part of the AAU's emphasis on athlete safety, all electronic communications between a coach and athlete must be professional in nature, open, transparent and for the purpose of communicating information about team activities.

 As with any communication, the content of any electronic communication should be readily available to share with the athlete's family.
-If the athlete is under the age of 21, any email, electronic text, social media or similar communication must copy or include the athlete's parents or guardians.
+For any minor athlete, any email, electronic text, social media or similar communication must copy or include the athlete's parents or guardians.
+This includes individual and team communications.
+If a minor athlete communicates with the adult first, if the adult responds, they must copy the athlete's parents or guardians.

-FACEBOOK, MYSPACE, BLOGS AND SIMILAR SITES
+FACEBOOK, INSTAGRAM, TIKTOK, BLOGS AND SIMILAR SITES